Monday – May 20, 2019

 Aviation Technician - Powerplant

-MATC Aviation Center (422 East College Avenue), north of the Oak Creek Campus
+MATC Aviation Center (422 East College Avenue), east of the Oak Creek Campus

 This specialized training program concentrates on aircraft engine and propeller systems.
 Completion requires 750 class hours plus a General Component sequence.
 You must have high mechanical aptitude, and the ability to remain organized and meticulous under deadline pressure.

 This program is certified by the Federal Aviation Administration, 800 Independence Avenue SW, Washington, DC 20591; www.faa.gov; FAA (Federal Aviation Administration) CFR (Code of Federal Regulations) Part 147 Aviation Maintenance Technician School.

 Career Outlook: Aircraft propulsion mechanics remain in high demand and work for airlines, corporations and commuter lines.
 Completing both the Powerplant and Airframe Aviation Technician technical diplomas boost earnings considerably.